-- Reflect on your lifestyle and how events in your youth affected the person you have become.
+- Reflect on your current lifestyle and consider how events in your youth affected the person you have become.

-- Recognize the importance of providing encouragement and motivation to school-age children, especially when it comes to being physically active.
+- Recognize the importance of providing encouragement and support to school-age children, especially when it comes to being physically active.

-- Develop methods of providing encouragement and motivation to school-age children.
+- Develop methods of providing encouragement and support to school-age children.

 Think about your life as a school-age child.
 Do you remember being physically active?
 Did you play sports or spend most of your free time playing outside?
 What are some of your good memories surrounding physical activity?
 Good memories might include winning a baseball tournament or having a coach that motivated you to do your best.
 You might remember trying new sports with great success or hiking in the woods with your family or friends.
 There may also be some memories that are not so good.
 There may have been a time you were picked last for a team or tried out a new activity and didn’t do well.
 You may also remember feeling uncoordinated or self-conscious about being physically active.